Dscano/learn-asciidoc/p4-spec-next/README-madoko-to-asciidoc-notes.md

 If you are not sure, look in the output of `asciidoctor` runs to see if there are any warning messages about `possible invalid reference`.

+TODO: A few section names in the P4 spec are identical, e.g. at least "keys" and "actions".
+Learn how to reference a specific section even when their names are identical.

+TODO: Find all identically-named sections in the P4 spec, and give them unique cross-reference tag names.

 # em dash